 “Squish the bug” suggests that batters should grind the sole of the back foot into the ground (because that is how you would squish a bug).
 This leads players to keep weight on the back foot during the swing, thus limiting ground force production.
 Players, in this case, are not generating any force from their stride or heel plant.
 Squishing the bug also impedes hip rotation during the swing.
 No MLB batters squish the bug.
 Their back foot is weightless on the toes, dragging on the ground, or in the air at contact.

 If the goal of “squish the bug” is to have batters rotate their hips, then this cue is misleading.
 The rotation of the hips causes the back foot to turn not vice versa.
 Moreover, it is possible to turn the foot (i.e. squish the bug) without fully committing to hip rotation.
+So, just turning the foot to squish the bug will not lead to hip rotation.
 If you want batters to rotate their hips, then just tell them to rotate their hips.

 If you watch an MLB batter it may appear that he is squishing the bug.
 However, that is because the movement is so fast you only notice that he sits back on the sole of his rear foot during the follow through.
 You do not notice that the back foot is weightless at contact.